Statistical analysis of periodic data in neuroscience: Further considerations

 \section{Further considerations}

 }

 It is worth stating explicitly that the statistical tests discussed in this paper are applicable only when the signal phase is expected to be consistent across observations.
-This is the case for most paradigms in which the nervous system is driven by a periodic stimulus, and sometimes also when phase-locked oscillatory responses are induced by a brief stimulus presentation (e.g.~in time-frequency analysis of event-related potentials, see Delorme and Makeig, 2004; Pfurtscheller and Aranibar, 1979).
-However, the methods are less obviously applicable to the analysis of endogenous neural oscillations and brain rhythms (Berger, 1929; Buzsáki and Draguhn, 2004), which will typically have random phase and broader bandwidths in the Fourier domain: other analysis methods have been developed for such signals (e.g. Canolty and Knight, 2010).
-When phases are consistent across repetitions, greater statistical power can be obtained by coherently averaging across repetitions to obtain a participant-level average (Baker et al., 2021).
+This is the case for most paradigms in which the nervous system is driven by a periodic stimulus, and sometimes also when phase-locked oscillatory responses are induced by a brief stimulus presentation \citep[e.g.~in time-frequency analysis of event-related potentials, see][]{Delorme2004, Pfurtscheller1979}.
+However, the methods are less obviously applicable to the analysis of endogenous neural oscillations and brain rhythms \citep{Berger1929, Buzsaki2004}, which will typically have random phase and broader bandwidths in the Fourier domain: other analysis methods have been developed for such signals \citep[e.g.][]{Quinn2021}.
+When phases are consistent across repetitions, greater statistical power can be obtained by coherently averaging across repetitions to obtain a participant-level average \citep{Baker2021}.
 This practice is also necessary in order to use the multivariate methods discussed here, as the alternative is to discard the phase information and average amplitudes instead, rendering the data univariate.

 The present paper has focussed on the Frequentist statistical tradition.
-However there are many advantages to the Bayesian approach, in which one can make direct quantitative comparisons of the evidence supporting both the experimental and null hypotheses (Jeffreys, 1961).
-Subject to determining appropriate priors, Bayes factor scores might be calculated for all of the statistics considered here, much as has been done previously for univariate T-tests (Rouder et al., 2009) and ANOVA (Rouder et al., 2017).
+However there are many advantages to the Bayesian approach, in which one can make direct quantitative comparisons of the evidence supporting both the experimental and null hypotheses \citep{Jeffreys1961}.
+Subject to determining appropriate priors, Bayes factor scores might be calculated for Bayesian versions of all of the statistics considered here, much as has been done previously for univariate T-tests \citep{Rouder2009} and ANOVA \citep{Rouder2017}.
 However this is a non-trivial undertaking, and is beyond the scope of the current paper.